scipy-lectures/scientific-python-lectures/translation_of_course_in_french/source/scipy.rst

 .. image:: svd_lena.png
    :align: center

-On trouve dans ``scipy.linalg`` bien d'autres décompositions classiques (QR, LU, Cholesky, Schur), des solveurs de systèmes linéaires, etc.
+Many other standard decompositions (QR, LU, Cholesky, Schur), as well as solvers for linear systems, are available in ``scipy.linalg``.

 Interpolation: ``scipy.interpolate``
 ---------------------------------------